CLAY-JYB/COMP3021-2023Spring-PA2/PA2_solution/specifications.md

 - Support the users to upload and download papers with/into bib files.
 - Support the users to add tags to a specific paper according to paper ID.
 - Support the users to add comments to a specific paper or another comment according to paper ID or comment ID.
+- **Support the users to search, sort, profile specified targets with Lambda expressions.**

 In what follows, we provide more concrete specifications for the objects and their methods.